MicrosoftDocs/azure-dev-docs/articles/terraform/create-k8s-cluster-with-tf-and-aks.md

     ![Storage account access keys](./media/create-k8s-cluster-with-tf-and-aks/storage-account-access-key.png)

-1. In Cloud Shell, create a container in your Azure storage account.
+1. Create a container in your Azure storage account.
 Replace the placeholders with appropriate values for your environment.

     ```azurecli
     az storage container create -n tfstate --account-name <YourAzureStorageAccountName> --account-key <YourAzureStorageAccountKey>
     ```

-## Create the Kubernetes cluster
+## 8. Create the Kubernetes cluster

 In this section, you see how to use the `terraform init` command to create the resources defined in the configuration files you created in the previous sections.